ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer. To see other pages, use the menu.

 Types of chemotherapy for colorectal cancer

 Currently, several drugs are approved by the U.S. Food and Drug Administration (FDA) to treat colorectal cancer in the United States.
-Your doctor may recommend one or more of them at different times during treatment.
-The last six are described under “Targeted therapy” below.
+Your doctor may recommend 1 or more of them at different times during treatment.
+Sometimes these are combined with targeted therapy drugs (see “Targeted therapy” below).

 Fluorouracil (5-FU, Adrucil)